Happy Friday everyone, I hope you are ready for the weekend? I am off to...

 Happy Monday everyone, I hope you all had a wonderful weekend?
-We are starting off the week with this absolutely gorgeous Colorado wedding that has been sent to me by Emmy from Searching For The Light.
+We are starting off the week with this absolutely gorgeous Colorado wedding that has been sent to me by Emmy from Celebrate Again.
 The wedding takes in the most stunning scenery, the snowy mountains of Telluride, which makes the most amazing backdrop to the wedding ceremony.
-With accents fo blue and lots of lovely rustic touches this wedding is a real beauty and the perfect way to start the week.
+With accents of blue and lots of lovely rustic touches this wedding is a real beauty and the perfect way to start the week.

 Brie and Tyler were married on 5th June 2015.
 The Ceremony was held at San Sophia Overlook, Telluride Ski Resort, Telluride, Colorado and the reception at Gorrono Ranch Telluride Ski Resort, Telluride, Colorado.
 ‘We love the outdoors so getting married outside was a must.
 We love the mountains so I spent a lot of time researching different wedding venues in CO.
 Our families live kind of all over the place so it was going to be a destination wedding for a lot of people no matter what.
 When I found San Sophia Overlook online I was blown away.
 We drove to Telluride from Denver and back on Labor Day and were sold after being up there for less than an hour.
 We absolutely love Telluride and we had a fantastic experience with everything there.
 We are so glad we went for it because it ended up being our dream day.
 We were engaged about 2 years.
 We found the wedding venue and my dress within the first 6 months but the bulk of the wedding planning was done 1 year out from our wedding date.
 We had 55 guests in total.’

 We met in school and started dating a few months later.
 It has been over 4 years now!